Disclaimer: you will learn many popular French swear words explained in English. This blog post might be not appropriate for a young audience.

 English translation: Oh my God

-This is the exact translation of “Oh My God” but the French version is a little bit less fun with no acronym as “OMG” in English.
+This is the exact translation of “Oh My God” but the French version is a little bit less fun with no acronym like “OMG” in English.
+This insult is used by the French as opposed to “sacrebleu“.

 Oh mon dieu !
 Il y a eu un accident !